Alfred Stevens, In the Studio, 1888. Metropolitan Museum of Art. New York. metmuseum.org

 Booth, Wayne C., Colomb, Gregory G. and Williams, Joseph M. The Craft of Research.
 Chicago: University of Chicago Press, 2008.

 Pop, Andrei.
 How to Do Things With Pictures: A Guide to Writing in Art History.
-Cambridge: Harvard University Press, 2008.
+Cambridge: Harvard University, 2008. (free to download)

 CiteSource (Trinity College) and Purdue OWL (Purdue University Online Writing Lab) offer free online resources for creating footnotes, endnotes, and bibliographies in a variety of citation styles (including Chicago and MLA).